 How many PSI of air is in a properly filled can?

 How much does it weigh?
 Do you know what a properly filled, under filled, and over filled can feels like just by pulling it off the rig?

 Below are two videos.
 The first is an overfilled can.
-Its so overfilled that the pressure was 35 psi.
+Its an overfilled and under pressurized can that has a pressure was 35 psi.
 The second video is a properly filled can with a pressure of around 100.
 Notice any difference?
-Notice the stream quality, the reach, the penetration of the properly filled can.
+Notice the stream quality, the reach, the penetration of the properly filled and pressurized can.

 So how do you fill it properly every time?
 I like to measure it.
 1/2 gallon milk jugs or a spare DEF container is perfect.
 DEF jugs are 2.5 gallons.

 If you are completely at a loss, the fill tube, that thing that you normally use to see if its wet at the bottom as you use trial and error trying to see if there is enough water in it, is made for filling the can.
 When you pour water into the can, when it is at 2.5 gallons, water will over flow through the fill tube.
 Don’t worry, the cans not full, but for some reason physics makes this work.
 Don’t ask me how, I’m not a scientist.